-We have reviewed the condensed consolidated balance sheet of Minerals Technologies Inc. and subsidiary companies as of April 3, 2005 and the related condensed consolidated statements of income and cash flows for the three-month periods ended April 3, 2005 and March 28, 2004.
-These condensed consolidated financial statements are the responsibility of the company's management.
+We have reviewed the condensed consolidated balance sheet of Minerals Technologies Inc. and subsidiary companies as of July 3, 2005 and the related condensed consolidated statements of income for the three-month and six-month periods ended July 3, 2005 and June 27, 2004, and the related condensed consolidated statements of cash flows for the six-month periods ended July 3, 2005 and June 27, 2004.
+These condensed consolidated financial statements are the responsibility of the Company's management.

-We conducted our review in accordance with standards of the Public Company Accounting Oversight Board (United States).
+We conducted our review in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 A review of interim financial information consists principally of applying analytical procedures to financial data and making inquiries of persons responsible for financial and accounting matters.
 It is substantially less in scope than an audit conducted in accordance with the standards of the Public Company Accounting Oversight Board (United States), the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
 Accordingly, we do not express such an opinion.